 Booker grew up during the time of the Civil War.
-Although President Lincoln had freed the slaves with the Emancipation Proclamation, most slaves weren't really free until the war was over.
+Although President Lincoln had freed the enslaved with the Emancipation Proclamation, most of the enslaved weren't really free until the war was over.
 In 1865, when Booker was around nine years old, Union Soldiers arrived at the plantation and told his family that they were free.

 Being free was great, but that was only half the battle for African-Americans in the South.
-Around 4 million slaves were set free and the South was torn apart from the Civil War.
-There weren't a lot of jobs and former slaves struggled to survive.
+Around 4 million enslaved people were set free and the South was torn apart from the Civil War.
+There weren't a lot of jobs and the formerly enslaved struggled to survive.

 It was tough on Booker and his family.
 Booker's stepfather finally found a job in West Virginia working in the salt mines.
 The family moved there and Booker and his brother worked in the salt mines, too.

 Going to School